-There’s tons of ‘advice’ for cleanses all over the internet.
-I settled on a 5-day detox plan that starts out with a 3-day cleanse similar to the one promoted by Dr. Oz, then finishes with eating "raw and clean" meals for the final two days of the detox program.
+There’s tons of "advice" for cleanses all over the internet.
+I settled on a 5-day detox plan that starts out with a 3-day cleanse similar to one I've seen promoted on TV, then finishes with eating "raw and clean" meals for the final two days of the detox program.

 Starting the 5-Day Detox Plan